-- Inventory control deficiencies in Brazil that aggregate to a material weakness: - $\circ$ $\;$ Access to information technology (IT) systems in Brazil was not effectively controlled. - Processes and control activities designed to support and reconcile inventory general ledger entries were not effected, were incorrectly applied or were overridden. - · Physical security controls to protect assets at one of the Brazilian facilities were not sufficient to prevent theft. - Inventory controls associated with product subject to bill and hold transactions were not effective.

-• Rest of World (ROW) executive management overrode controls, resulting in a delay in the reporting of inventory accounting issues and allegations of theft to the Company's executive management, engaged in other improper actions (none of which had a material effect on the Company's consolidated financial statements) designed to delay the reporting of expenses or other charges, and set an improper "tone at the top", which placed an excessive emphasis on meeting business plan goals rather than on the integrity of the financial reporting process, which aggregate to a material weakness.
+- Inventory control deficiencies in Brazil that aggregate to a material weakness: - Access to information technology (IT) systems in Brazil was not effectively controlled - Processes and control activities designed to support and reconcile inventory general ledger entries were not effected, were incorrectly applied or were overridden - Physical security controls to protect assets at one of the Brazilian facilities were not sufficient to prevent theft. - Rest of World (ROW) executive management overrode controls, resulting in a delay in the reporting of inventory accounting issues and allegations of theft to the Company's executive management, and set an improper "tone at the top", which aggregate to a material weakness.